 Whether you are a visitor or a local looking to explore your own county, Mayo has so much to offer when it comes to culture, history, nature and family-friendly activities.

 We’ve designed an itinerary for your free family day out in Mayo, that will see you discover some amazing gems.
 Make sure you set out early because there’s plenty to see and do!
 And if there’s anything else you can recommend to add to our plan, please leave your suggestions in the comments.

 You May Also Enjoy Top Ten Things to Do with Kids in Mayo

-Get Ready For Your Free Family Day Out In Mayo
+Get Ready for a Free Family Day Out in Mayo

 Discover Our Past At the Unique Jackie Clarke Collection, Ballina

 The Jackie Clarke Collection is a unique collection of historical Irish memorabilia which was collected by local business man Jackie Clarke throughout his life and donated to Mayo Co.
 Co. in 2005.

 It is housed in the former provincial bank in the town of Ballina and is open for the public to go along and visit for free.
 They run events and workshops throughout the year too for both kids and adults to enjoy.
 And there’s a wonderful walled garden, where you can enjoy getting back to nature or have a picnic.

 You will easily while away an hour or two at this fascinating exhibition.